DASISH/jmd-scripts/README.md

 jmd-scripts
 ===========

 This repository contains scripts and documentation relevant to the workflow of the Joint Metadata Domain (task 5.4).
-For replication of the web portal, please refer to the installation instruction in the doc directory.
+If you would like to replicate the web portal, please refer to the installation instruction in the doc directory.

 The JMD's workflow comprises three stages, as illustrated below:

 ![workflow illustration](https://raw.githubusercontent.com/DASISH/jmd-scripts/master/workflow.png "JMD Workflow")

-1. Fetching of original metadata records with **OAI-PMH harvesting**.
+1. Fetching of original metadata records using the **OAI-PMH protocol**.
-2. Performing **semantic mappings** into the JMD's internal representation.
+2. Performing **semantic mapping** into the JMD's internal representation.
+In case metadata takes the form of CMDI, the definitions used are expanded and corresponding mapping tables will be generated.
+If not, the semantic mapper use static mapping tables.
-3. Ingestion of metadata into, and other setup related to, the **web portal**.
+3. Normalisation.
+This is the process of ** conforming values to a standard representation **.
+For example, fields representing a date are checked and converted to a specific format.
+4. Uploading.
+Once the records are normalised, they are uploaded to the ** CKAN database **

 Between stages, the metadata is stored on the file system to minimise interdependency between the stages.